PonderSlime/Keyboards/keyboards/ergo-kola/README.md

 # Ergo-Kola

 Planck-inspired ergonomic split keyboard.
-Origonally I was going to design a different split keyboard (which i completed).
+Origonally I was going to design a different split keyboard (which i completed), since I thought it would be really cool to have.
 However, after letting it sit for over a week, I decided that I was not yet statisfied with the final product.
 Some of these reasons are listed here:
 - non-symetric layout
 - Neopixels wired incorrectly
 - Insane ammout of keys